-Homesteading encompasses both food production as well as other self-sufficiency endeavors, and the work is often determined by season or the weather.
+I have a wide variety of small to medium-sized DIY and home maintenance projects that I expect to work on in 2018.
+The more typical homesteading projects of gardening, food preservation and poultry keeping will also continue.
+The homestead/garden work at any given time is determined by season and/or the weather.
 During summer, the garden work begins in early morning to avoid the hot hours of the day.
 This work will start before breakfast on the hottest days.
-You should be physically fit for outdoor work, able to lift at least 40 pounds, and self-motivated.

 English, some Russian, limited Spanish and French

-Volunteers are offered a small but private bedroom with a futon, and shared use of bathroom and the kitchen.
+Volunteers are offered a small but private bedroom, and shared use of bathroom, kitchen and living room.
 Cooking is usually done daily from scratch, using garden produce throughout the year, and meals are taken together.
 If you like to cook you'd be welcome to prepare a favored meal.
 You are welcome to use the washing machine and a laundry line for drying while you are here.
-I don't have a tv, but offer free wifi with fast service and plenty of books.
+I have a wifi and plenty of books free to peruse.

 My home is non-smoking and drug-free.
 Cigarette smoking by volunteers is acceptable away from the house.
-I respectfully ask that you not bring any illegal or recreational drugs to our home.
+I respectfully ask that you not bring any illegal or recreational drugs to my home.

 I have a pet cat with free access to the house.
-If you are allergic to cats this may be problematic, although I do my best to keep him out of the volunteer bedroom.
+If you are allergic to cats this may be problematic, although he seems to be very low on the allergen production.
+I do my best to keep him out of the volunteer bedroom.